dapr/docs/daprdocs/content/en/developing-applications/develop-components/pluggable-components/develop-pluggable.md

 ## Return semantic state store errors

-In order to meet concurrency requirements, your state store pluggable components need error mapping from gRPC returned errors to semantic errors.
+In order to meet concurrency requirements, your state store pluggable components need error mapping, from gRPC returned errors to semantic errors.
 Each of the three Dapr state store errors below maps to a gRPC status code.

 | Error                    | gRPC error code                 |
 | ------------------------ | ------------------------------- |